• Gluten-Free Recipes

 • Baking powder - To give the topping a bit of lightness.

-• Butter - I prefer unsalted butter in baking.
+• Butter - I prefer unsalted butter.

 Cranberry apple crisp on a plate with a fork.